RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_driver/index.rst

 - A driver description
 - A custom VI icon banner template

-Once completed, LabVIEW will generate a project located in the `instr.lib` directory—LabVIEW’s standard location for all instrument drivers.
+Once completed, LabVIEW will generate a project located in the ``instr.lib`` directory—LabVIEW’s standard location for all instrument drivers.

 Driver Project Structure
 ------------------------

-Your new driver project will be created with a standard folder and VI structure under the `.lvlib` file.
+Your new driver project will be created with a standard folder and VI structure under the ``.lvlib`` file.
 The layout will include:

 Top-Level VIs
 ^^^^^^^^^^^^^

-- **Close.vi** – Terminates communication with the instrument
+- ``Close.vi`` – Terminates communication with the instrument
-- **Initialize.vi** – Establishes communication and prepares the instrument
+- ``Initialize.vi`` – Establishes communication and prepares the instrument
-- **VI Tree.vi** – A non-functional VI that provides a visual index of all included VIs
+- ``VI Tree.vi`` – A non-functional VI that provides a visual index of all included VIs
-- **dir.mnu** – Customizes palette view
+- ``dir.mnu`` – Customizes palette view
-- **Readme.html** – A template README file for your driver
+- ``Readme.html`` – A template README file for your driver (though you should also consider creating your own ``README.md`` for GitHub)

 Folders
 ^^^^^^^